-You can learn more about the harpy eagle’s diet and hunting methods further down the page.
+(You’ll find out more about the harpy eagle’s diet and hunting methods further down the page.)

 What Does A Harpy Eagle Look Like?

 The back and upper wings of a harpy eagle are dark grey.
-Its undersides and legs are white, and there is a wide grey ‘collar’ around its neck.
-Its legs are white with distinctive black stripes.
+The undersides and legs are white, and there is a wide grey ‘collar’ around the bird’s chest / lower neck.
+The legs are white with distinctive black stripes.

 It is thought that the feathers around the harpy eagle’s face direct sound towards its ears.